-Realize too that, while some Protestant pastor or board of elders may “excommunicate” a person who goes to their church, where does their authority come from?
+Realize too that, although some Protestant pastor or board of elders may “excommunicate” a person who goes to their church, where does their authority come from?
 How is it, exactly, that they can excommunicate someone?
-In the case of congregationalists like Baptists, that person just leaves First Baptist and goes to Second Baptist, and bam! he’s back in communion with “the Church.”
+In the case of congregationalists like Baptists, that person just leaves First Baptist and goes to Second Baptist, and bam! he’s back in communion with “the church.”
 So the question is: what constitutes the Church, and how do I know if I am in full communion with it?

 The Catholic Church answers this question by pointing out that communion with the bishop of Rome (and the bishops in communion with him) is the authoritative standard for communion with the Church.
 In other words, Christ appointed rightful authorities on Earth to lead his Church, and it is these men, and only these men, who have the authority to excommunicate someone.
 The Protestant model says that anyone who interprets the Scriptures accurately has authority, but each person decides whether another interprets them accurately, so there is really no authority beyond the individual.

 In situations like this, it’s important to turn the spotlight back on Protestantism’s lack of legitimate authority.
 Doing so shows that, even if Catholics aren’t exercising discipline enough, at least they have the ability to properly exercise such biblical discipline.
-Protestant leaders may act as if they have such authority, but in fact they don’t have it, and the ridiculousness of them pretending that they do is demonstrated in the fact that an “excommunicated” Protestant can just leave that church and be welcomed at the one down the street.
+Protestant leaders may act as if they have such authority, but in fact they don’t have it, and the ridiculousness of them pretending they do is demonstrated in the fact that an “excommunicated” Protestant can just leave that church and be welcomed at the one down the street.

 As always, be willing to concede valid points your friend makes.
 In this situation, I agree with Jen that Catholic bishops and priests should be exercising their rightful authority to discipline members of their flock, even to the point of excommunication.
 The failure of many bishops to discipline Catholics who flout the Church’s teachings and promote grave evils is scandalous.
-That said, I am not a priest nor bishop, do not know the situations in their full context, and believe that laity should be extremely careful in publicly criticizing clergy for not using the discipline rod more liberally.
+That said, I am not a priest or a bishop, I do not know the situations in their full context, and I believe that laity should be extremely careful in publicly criticizing clergy for not using the discipline rod more liberally.

 “Catholics seem dead to me,” my Baptist friend Stephen said to me.
 “I go into my church, and I see life, vibrancy.
 But when I think about all the Catholics I know, you are one of the only ones who even acts like he believes in Jesus.”

 Stephen’s perception is, sadly, all too common and all too understandable.
 If the Catholic Church is true, so the argument goes, why do many Catholics not seem to be living in a relationship with Christ?
-Why do so few know their Faith or read the Bible?
+Why do so few know their faith or read the Bible?
 Why do so few demonstrate a change in their lives?

 As with Church discipline, the issue of lifeless Catholics was not a big impediment to my conversion.
-In my mind, people were fallen sinners, and so even the true Church would be full of folks just going through the motions.
+In my mind, people are fallen sinners, and so even the true Church would be full of folks just going through the motions.
 But it was a monumental obstacle to Stephen, and that is what matters.

-I also shared with him some of the reasons for the widespread loss of faith: the sexual revolution, the upheaval after the Second Vatican Council, the rise of secularism in the West, the increasingly hostile post-modern society we lived in, and so on.
+I also shared with him some of the reasons for the widespread loss of faith: the Sexual Revolution, the upheaval after the Second Vatican Council, the rise of secularism in the West, the increasingly hostile postmodern society we lived in, and so on.
 These problems, I pointed out, have had a disastrous effect on all Christian churches and communities, including Protestant ones.

 He countered that, if Catholicism were the true Church, shouldn’t it buck the prevailing trends more markedly than any other Christian group?
-It should, I agreed, and regarding doctrine and morals it has done so.
+It should, I agreed, and regarding doctrine and morals, it has done so.
 But even the true Church is made up of human members with all their faults.

 Such issues are stumbling blocks for certain Protestants, particularly those who place a lot of stock in judging a tree by its fruits.
-The best thing you can do is remind them that sin and human failings will always be with us and then introduce them to Catholics who are living their Faith.
+The best thing you can do is remind them that sin and human failings will always be with us and then introduce them to Catholics who are living their faith.

 You can also share with them stories of faithful and intelligent Protestants becoming Catholic.
 I ended this talk with Stephen by smiling and saying, “You’re right: there are lots of nominal and dead-looking Catholics.
 All the more reason we need you to become Catholic and help us evangelize those guys!”

 Sometimes your friend won’t fixate on something you find unimportant but will be unconcerned about something you do find important.
 For example, some Protestants resist the Catholic Church because they think it ultimately doesn’t matter what church you belong to.
-To them “it’s all good.”
+To them, “it’s all good.”
 Catholics are Christians; Protestants are Christians.
 Sure, we disagree on things, but none of those things is that important.
 We are already unified to a sufficient degree because we all believe in Jesus, and nothing more needs to be done.

 My friend Brandon had been going with his wife to a nondescript Protestant church for several years.
 He and I had never spoken about religion because I never got the sense from him that it was important to him.
 Then one day we had a political discussion, and it led to a conversation about morality, in particular about the sanctity of human life.